MyPathway launches self-referral for Antenatal Physiotherapy

 The MyPathway self-referral process also reduces the administrative work for the WHPT as the referral document does not need to move around the department for registration and triage and the patient is invited to book their own appointment.

 There has been very positive feedback from patients who have accessed the self-referral service via MyPathway to date.
 Self-referral empowers the woman to be in control of their problem, which improves engagement and reduces the number of missed or wasted appointments.
-An immediate package of care can be provided without the patient having to attend the hospital or invite patients for a face-to-face assessment so they can receive individualised physiotherapy management to address their functional problems.
+An immediate package of care can be provided without the patient having to attend the hospital or invite patients for a face-to-face assessment so they can receive individualised physiotherapy management to address their functional problems, including antenatal physiotherapy exercises.
 Through self-referral, patients are accessing the service earlier in their pregnancy, which can prevent their pain from escalating to increased levels.
 Early intervention and management are key with pregnancy-related pain conditions, which places women in control during their pregnancy.